-19th Annual Student Essay Contest
+20th Annual Student Essay Contest

-Students in grades 5-12 may participate and are eligible to win a cash prize and have the opportunity to be recognized at a ceremony at the Oklahoma City National Memorial & Museum in April 2020.
+Students in grades 5-12 may participate and are eligible to win a cash prize and have the opportunity to be recognized at a ceremony in March, 2021.